 All the coaching and support team that are employed by Arsenal Ladies come with exceptional knowledge, vast experience and are highly-qualified to help develop the next generation of female elite players for the club.

-All staff also hold FA Enhanced CRB checks, up-to-date FA Safeguarding and Emergency Aid qualifications and all attend regular Continuing Professional Development seminars and meetings.
+All staff also hold FA Enhanced DBS/CRB checks, up-to-date FA Safeguarding and Emergency Aid qualifications and all attend regular Continuing Professional Development seminars and meetings.

 The Regional Talent Club offers superb training and playing facilities and, as well as playing football, the girls benefit from individualised technical and tactical training programmes, strength and conditioning programmes, sports psychology support, health awareness as well as nutrition and lifestyle workshops.

 The Arsenal Ladies youth programmme is now entering its 18th year and many well-known female players have progressed through the youth system and since gone on to represent Arsenal Ladies first team as well as gaining international honours.

 Our coaches and support team rarely leave us, but when they do any vacancies are advertised at www.arsenaljobs.com